 A Chance Meeting

-With the incredible help of the City of New Westminster, BC Housing, The Vancouver Regional Construction Association, The Royal Canadian Legion and many other supporters the dream began to look very much like it would become a reality.
+With the incredible help of the City of New Westminster, BC Housing, The Vancouver Regional Construction Association, The Royal Canadian Legion and many, many other supporters the dream began to look very much like it would become a reality.
 Several fundraisers were held including the much publicized “Helmets for Heroes” that took place in down town Vancouver and as soon as enough money had been raised in, April 2010, Honour House Society became the proud owners of the property.
 The home had fallen into disrepair and it needed significant renovations before it could become a home suitable for our brave Canadians and their families.
 Over sixty companies and hundreds of individuals stepped forward and contributed materials and labour for the renovations needed to transform this former rest home into a home fit for heroes.
 Ten en-suite bedrooms were added, the roof was raised, an elevator was fitted and the whole house and grounds were made wheelchair accessible.
 The entire property was transformed and modernized, while still respecting the original heritage and character of the 1937 Georgian style home.

 A Grand Opening